 Specialty Beans Cost Comparison: Wholesale vs Retail vs Bulk

+The table above already shows the key differences, but let's dive deeper.
 Wholesale wins for most foodservice.
 Retail?
 2x markup.
 Bulk green needs roasters ($10k+ investment), per Specialty Coffee Association stats.
 Our clients using SENSA + beans bundles hit $10/lb effective, beating wholesale alone.

 Common Questions & Misconceptions on Beans Cost